Seven (+?) resources for better PowerPoint

 - Making Better PowerPoint Presentations – Center for Teaching, Vanderbilt U

 - Top Ten Slide Tips – Garr Reynolds, Kansai Gaidai U (Japan), author of Presentation Zen

-- Guidelines for Professional Medical PowerPoint Presentations – Jeff Myers, U at Buffalo (updated 3/26/12 – original link broke – I believe this is correct)
+- Guidelines for Professional Medical PowerPoint Presentations – Jeff Myers, U at Buffalo (seems to have disappeared – any help?)

 - Design Tips – Chris Clark, Notre Dame

 - Tips from “Using PowerPoint for Good and Not Evil” – José Vázquez, UT San Antonio